 Those second changes worked.
 According to ShotLink data, 64 percent of the field took a shot at getting home in 2018 and 2019 as players became more comfortable with the hole, including 67 percent on the weekends.
 That resulted in lower scores (a 3.621 average in 2018 and a 3.533 average in 2019), as well as more birdies (187 and 217, respectively).

-Returning to play last year after the Players was cancelled due to COVID in 2020, the tour used the back tees on Thursday and Friday for the first time, turning the hole back into a true two-shot, short par 4.
+Returning to play in 2021 after the Players was cancelled due to COVID in 2020, the tour used the back tees on Thursday and Friday for the first time, turning the hole back into a true two-shot, short par 4.
 The scoring average on those days jumped to over par.
 It’s something they’ll likely continue to do going forward, in part to manage the flow of competition (players go off split tees the opening two rounds) and also to honor the spirit of Dye’s original hole.

 “We were never interested in just building a drivable par 4 and that was it,” Cox says.
 “We asked Steve to go out and do something that hasn’t been done very often, and that’s create a par 4 that retains the values of the original 12th hole but also gives us the versatility to move the tees up and make it exciting to create more drama.”